geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2023.02.02 to 2024.01.00

+### Maven project update

+With this release the maven `pom.xml` files has been restructured to centralize dependencies version in the `dependencyManagement` section and then in some properties in the root `pom.xml` file.
+This regards also the projects that now hold the versions of the dependencies in the properties section.
+Your projects will work in any case, but we suggest to update your `pom.xml` files to align them to the new structure (see template file in the MapStore2 repository for more details).

+### Database update

 The resource metadata has been recently extented to include  information about resource creator and editor and to provide the advertises/unadvertised resource functionalities.
 If your installation has the [database creation mode](https://docs.mapstore.geosolutionsgroup.com/en/latest/developer-guide/database-setup/#database-creation-mode) set to `update` (the default), the columns will be added automatically and you do not have to do any action.
 If it is set to `validate` instead you will have to run the update scripts.